Self-Catering in Shrewsbury, Shropshire

 This spacious house is situated in the pretty village of Clive.
 It can accommodate both families and older people as there are facilities both down and upstairs and although it makes an excellent base for exploring, walking and cycling or visiting friends and families, the garden offer tempting opportunities for both relaxation and play.
 There is plenty of space for parking at the front of the house.
 Free WiFi is available.

 In fact, the owners of the property grew up in it and regularly return here for holidays with their own families.
 There they enjoy relaxing in the large garden, listening to the buzzards meou -ing as they wheel overhead, sometimes seeing a helicopter from Shawbury, perhaps even one of the ones used by Princes William and Harry when they trained there to be helicopter pilots.
 The mediaeval market town of Shrewsbury is only 8 miles away.

 There are two bedrooms on the ground floor, one containing two single beds and the other a double bed.
-There is also a bathroom with both a shower and a bath.
+There is also a bathroom with both a walk in shower and a bath with grab rail.
 Bathroom, cloakroom and utility room all have a lavatory.
 A flight of stairs leads up from the airy hall to the other bedrooms, one of which contains a truckle bed (a single bed or can be made into two single beds) and the other a divan double bed measuring 6' 3'' by 4'.
-Again there is a new bathroom, with a shower and lavatory.
+Again there is a new bathroom, with a walk in shower and lavatory.

 The house has gas central heating with a condensing boiler so there is always hot water.
 The stove is electric.

 At the back of the house, there is a courtyard and patio flagged with sandstone.
 This is accessible from both the back door and a patio door situated in the garden room, and is an excellent place to sunbathe.
 There is a variety of garden furniture available for use, as well as some outdoor games and toys suitable for children.
 There is also a charcoal barbecue.